myaxxxxx/speech-to-text-share-adapter/README.md

 </p>

 <p align="center">

+We're sorry that sometimes anonymous github cannot display README file.
+The anonymous github we use sometimes cannot display the contents of the README file.
+We converted the contents of the readme file into pdf format.

 Codes for our regular and share adapters for speech-to-text translation tasks (Under review).
 After the review period, we will open-source the code on our GitHub.
 </p>